 What if you are trying to repeat someone else’s work and you waste valuable hours and expensive reagents and can’t replicate the results because information was missing?

 Ideally, all papers need to be reviewed for the same criteria and with the same scrutiny before being accepted for publication.
-This type of standardization provided by the MIQE guidelines are meant to ensure fairness during the review process and make sure that only high quality results make it to print.
+This type of standardization provided by the MIQE guidelines is meant to ensure fairness during the review process and make sure that only high-quality results make it to print.

 What do you think about the MIQE guidelines?
 Do you like them?
 Will you follow them?
 Tell us your thoughts.